The Orthodox Church consists of jurisdictions.

 She recently celebrated her centennial year.

-The social catastrophe of 1960 to the present time has gutted life in the United States.
-Meantime, spiritual refugees dot the landscape as longtime institutions stumble and fail.
-If you find yourself without a Church home, we promise, here you will find safe pastures, protected by a Church who will never kow-tow before the cruel tyranny of global woke culture.
+The libertine catastrophe of the last half of the twentieth century has gutted life in the United States resulting in spiritual refugees dotting the landscape and the collapse of longtime institutions including our ancestral homes in the Anglican Communion and Roman Communion.
+If you find yourself without a faithful Church home, we promise that here you will find safe pastures, protected by a Church who will never kow-tow before the cruel gods of global woke culture.
 Here you will be welcomed as family.
 We are not ashamed of the Gospel (Rom 1:16).
 Our sacraments and ordinations are without shadow or doubt.
-Our bishops are holy men.
+Our bishops are not business executives, but holy men.
 Our warm-hearted priests and monastics are reliable spiritual fathers to our children and their parents.

 Our Patriarch